mnapoli/BlackBox/README.md

 Backends implement the `StorageInterface` and store data into a backend.

-- MultipleFileStorage: stores data in multiple files (one file per ID).
+- `MultipleFileStorage`: stores data in multiple files (one file per ID).
-- ArrayStorage: stores data in an array in memory.
+- `ArrayStorage`: stores data in an array in memory.
 Obviously the data is not persistent.
 Useful for tests.

 ## Transformer